kvarak/dnd/docs/_Classes/fighter.md

 **Runic save DC** = 8 + your proficiency bonus + your Constitution modifier

 ### Runescript
-At 3rd level, you gain proficiency with the Arcana and Religion skills.
-Additionally, you double your proficiency bonus when making Intelligence checks that involve identifying magical writing, such as arcane sigils or divine text.
+Add the *Arcana* and *Religion* skills to your class skills.

 ### Eyes of the Arcanist
 Starting at 7th level, if you spend at least 1 minute observing the flow of magic in the immediate area, you can detect familiar patterns in the weave.
-The DM tells you the general location of magic writing used in rite or ritual within 60 feet, whether active or dormant, and you know the type (arcane, divine, or otherwise) of any script you sense but not its exact purpose or power.
+The DM tells you the general location of magic writing used in rite or ritual within 60 ft, whether active or dormant, and you know the type (arcane, divine, or otherwise) of any script you sense but not its exact purpose or power.

 You can use this feature a number of times a day equal to your proficiency bonus, and regain all uses when you finish a long rest.

 ### Sentinel’s Reckoning
-Beginning at 10th level, you can unleash the energy of your runes to devastating effect by shouting the command word Tal as an ***action*** (see “Tal” under Runic Augmentations).
+You can unleash the energy of your runes to devastating effect by shouting the command word Tal as an ***action*** (see “Tal” under Runic Augmentations).
 Choose one Tal effect from the runes you have active, and all active augmentations go dormant until you finish a short rest.
 You can still use other augmentations you have yet to activate.

 Once you use this feature, you must finish a short rest before you can use it again.

-### Sentinel’s Reckoning
+### Improved Sentinel’s Reckoning
-Starting at 15th level, you can use this feature twice before a rest, but only once per turn.
+You can use Sentinel’s Reckoning twice before a rest, but only once per turn.

 ### Runic Mastery
-At 18th level, you can have three runes activate and you no longer need to concentrate on your runic augmentations.
+You can have three runes activate and you no longer need to concentrate on your runic augmentations.

 ## Runic Augmentations
 Below are the runic augmentations for each of the five master runes.
 In the ancient tongues, the augmentation can be said before or after the rune.